 “He Lives” door hanger

 How about one more craft idea for your Easter children’s ministry event?
-Cut out the shape of a cross from colored card stock with a large hole toward the top—large enough for a doorknob to fit through.
-Let the kids decorate them with foam Easter Lilly cutouts; then have them use foam letter cutouts to inscribe the words “He Lives”.
+Cut out the shape of a cross from colored cardstock, with a large hole toward the top—large enough for a doorknob to fit through.
+Let the kids decorate them with foam Easter Lily cutouts; then have them use foam letter cutouts to inscribe the words “He Lives”.
 The foam lilies and foam letters can be purchased at your local craft supply store.

 There you have it.
-I’ve included Easter ideas to cover you for story-telling, games, dramas, snacks, crafts and activities.
-I hope this list containing 10 Easter Ideas for Children’s Ministry on Easter Sunday is helpful, or at the very least get the creative juices flowing.
-Have a blessed Easter celebration.
-He is risen indeed!
+I’ve included Easter ideas to cover you for storytelling, games, dramas, snacks, crafts and activities.
+I hope this list containing 10 Easter Ideas for Children’s Ministry on Easter Sunday is helpful, or at the very least, gets the creative juices flowing.